 - transferring lipids from tissues to the liver, also known as reverse cholesterol transport

 During reverse cholesterol transport, the body removes excess cholesterol from the tissues and brings it back to the liver.
-Then, the gallbladder may remove it from the body, or it may be redistributed.
+Then, the gallbladder may remove it from the body, or the body redistributes it.

-HDLs help remove excess cholesterol from the body and protect against atherosclerosis.
+HDL, meanwhile, helps remove excess cholesterol from the blood and protect against atherosclerosis.

 - triglycerides: under 150 milligrams per deciliter (mg/dl)